balderdashy/sails/README.md

 :---:|:---:|:---:|:---:|:---:
 [Mike McNeil](http://github.com/mikermcneil) | [Cody Stoltman](https://github.com/particlebanana) | [Scott Gress](https://github.com/sgress454) | [Irl Nathan](https://github.com/irlnathan) | [Rachael Shaw](https://github.com/rachaelshaw)

 Back in 2012, we were designing/builing scalable Node.js apps for startups and enterprise customers.
-After building a few apps and taking them into production, we realized that the Node.js development landscape was very much still the Wild West.
+After building a few applications and taking them into production, we realized that the Node.js development landscape was very much still the Wild West.
 Over time, after trying lots of different methodologies, we decided to crystallize all of our best practices into this framework.
 Four years later, Sails is now one of the most widely-used web application frameworks in the world.
 We hope it saves you some time! :)

 ## License